enketo/blog/_posts/2015-05-19-install-enketo.md

 nano ~/enketo-express/config/config.json
 ```

 The default configuration is almost functional.
-We just need to create a secret API key and encryption key.
+We just need to create a secret API key and encryption keys.
 See [this document](https://github.com/enketo/enketo-express/blob/master/config/README.md) for a detailed explanation of these configuration items.
 In this example we use a server at https://my-aggregate.appspot.com, but it is easiest to just set the `server url` to `""` for now.
 So the minimum configuration items to change are:

 ```json
 {